Mapuche conflict

+The area where the conflict has been most violent is known as "Zona Roja" (lit.
+Red Zone) and lies in the provinces of Arauco and Malleco.
+In May 2022, the Chamber of Deputies of Chile declared the Coordinadora Arauco-Malleco, and other three armed organizations as "illegal terrorist organizations".

-Mapuche activists demand greater autonomy, recognition of rights, and the return of historical lands.
-The Mapuche conflict intensified following the return of democracy in the 1990s, with Mapuche activists seeking to rectify the loss of ancestral territory during the Occupation of the Araucanía and the Conquest of the Desert.
-The Mapuche lack a central organization and individuals and communities carry out their struggle independently and by different means.
+Mapuche indigenist activists demand greater autonomy, recognition of rights, and the return of what they consider "historical ancestral lands", which some families have documents prove their ownership of specific lands with the "Títulos de Merced" and others apply it as a broader concept, not having family ties to the land.
+The Mapuche conflict intensified following the return of democracy in the 1990s, with indigenist activists seeking to rectify the loss of what they call "ancestral territory" during the Occupation of the Araucanía and the Conquest of the Desert.
+The Mapuche Indigenists lack a central organization.
+Individuals and communities carry out their struggle independently by different means.
 Some groups, such as the Coordinadora Arauco-Malleco (CAM), have used violent tactics since 1998, while other groups have preferred non-violent tactics and institutional negotiations.
 Violent activists have been scrutinized for their finances and international links, with some being accused of large-scale theft of wood, either by performing the theft themselves or taking possession of stolen wood.
 Others have been linked to drug trafficking.
-Personnel of Coordinadora Arauco-Malleco has been in Venezuela meeting high-ranking officials of the Nicolás Maduro government, and there are claims of training with FARC guerrillas in Colombia.
+Personnel of Coordinadora Arauco-Malleco have been in Venezuela meeting high-ranking officials of the Nicolás Maduro government.

 The handling of the conflict by Chilean authorities has been the subject of controversy and political debate.
-The label of "terrorism" by authorities have been controversial as well as the killing of unarmed Mapuches by police followed by failed cover-ups.
-Another point of contest is the "militarization of Araucanía", yet the use of military-grade long gun against police vehicles has been cited as explaining the need for armoured vehicles.
-There are recurrent claims of Mapuche "political prisoners".
+The label of "terrorism" by authorities has been controversial as well as the killing of unarmed Mapuches by police followed by failed cover-ups.
+Another point of contest is the "militarization of Araucanía", yet the use of military-grade long guns against police vehicles has been cited as explaining the need for armoured vehicles.
+There are recurrent claims of Mapuche "political prisoners" for people related to armed groups.

 The conflict has received the attention of international human rights organizations such as Amnesty International, which have criticized the Chilean government's treatment of the Mapuche.
-Many activists have been killed.
+As of 2009, a dozen activists have died as a result of the repression.
 Mapuche police and Mapuche contractors have also been killed by violent activists.
-Recently, the MACEDA database has compiled more than 2,600 events related to this conflict (1990-2016).
+Recently, the MACEDA database has compiled more than 2,600 events related to this conflict (1990–2016).

-The area where the conflict has been most violent is known as "Zona Roja" (lit.
-Red Zone) and lies in the provinces of Arauco and Malleco.